 The ice hockey team is a self-sustaining club team.
 Although Student Activities Revenue Management (SARM) allocates some funds to each College club, each club is responsible for ensuring it can meet its expenses.
 For most clubs, expenses are minimal and do not exceed the SARM allocation.
 However, ice hockey has a number high costs, including ice time for games and practices, and transportation for away games.
 For this reason, many travel teams and club teams at all levels have membership fees.
 Our membership fee provides the foundation that ensures expenses will be met.
 The team will also hold fundraisers, seek sponsorships, and explore other avenues of potential income.

 Membership fees are significantly lower than those paid by travel team players in our area and are comparable to the fees paid by other collegiate ice hockey club teams.
 Fees may vary slightly from year to year to adjust to changes in the team budget.
-This year, the membership fee is $2,500.
-This fee includes the cost of home and away jerseys, home and away socks, shells, t-shirt, team jacket, and equipment bag, which become the property of the player.
+The 2017-18 membership fee is $2,500.
+This fee includes home and away jerseys, home and away socks, shells, t-shirt, team jacket, and equipment bag.
 More information about the fees will be provided at training camp.

 No. Although the team will be run like a NCAA varsity team, it is an American Collegiate Hockey Association (ACHA) Division III club team.